Planning your Itinerary in Laos

 If you have more time, the best options include:

-Do a 3-day trek amongst the hill tribes around Luang Namtha.
-This is by far the best place in Laos to trek — the only place you can trek in gorgeous, shade-giving old-growth jungle.
-And it’s not a big detour if you’re also doing the Gibbon Experience and/or visiting northern Thailand
+Option 1: Do a 3-day trek amongst the hill tribes around Luang Namtha.
+This is my favourite place in Laos to trek, because it still has gorgeous, shade-giving old-growth jungle.
+The villages you’ll stay in are now accustomed to tourists, but they are not tourist traps, and it’s still a great experience.
+And it’s not a big detour if you’re also doing the Gibbon Experience and/or visiting northern Thailand.

 Travel to Huay Xai on the Thai border, and do the wonderful 3-day Gibbon Experience (www.gibbonexperience.org).
 If you are visiting northern Thailand (Chiang Mai, Chiang Rai, Pai etc.) before or after Laos, then this is right on your way.
 Note: the 3-day Gibbon Experience is in a wilderness area with Laos’ last surviving jungle wildlife; the 2-day Gibbon Express is somewhere else – lots of fun ziplining, but not a wildlife experience.

 Do one or both of the motorcycle loops in southern Laos.
-The scenery on the Thakhek loop is more dramatic than Bolaven, but it is quite similar to the karst scenery in Nong Khiaw and Vang Vieng.
+The scenery on the Thakhek loop is caves and towering karst cliffs, quite similar to Nong Khiaw and Vang Vieng.
 The scenery on the Bolaven Loop is more agricultural (plus some amazing waterfalls) and more like Cambodia – different to what you’ll see elsewhere in Laos.
 Both loops are beautiful and worth doing.
-If you can only do one, the choice depends in part on where else you’re going during your trip.
+If you can only do one, the choice depends in part on where else you’re going on this trip.
 (If you don’t want to motorbike, you can very easily hire a private driver to take you, but 3-4 days of the driver’s time, fuel, meals, and lodging will get expensive — drivers will approach you constantly in every city offering their services, so get several price quotes.)
 For general advice on motorcycling in Laos, click here.

-The Plain of Jars near Phonsavan is fascinating, but beware that it takes a full day to get there and another full day to either go back or continue on to anywhere else, unless you pay big money for airplane tickets (flights from Vientiane only).
-You can read a lot about it on the internet and here — do your research, and then decide whether it’s worth skipping three days’ worth of other sites in Laos to go there.
+The Plain of Jars near Phonsavan is fascinating, but beware that it takes a full day to get there and another full day to either go back or continue on to anywhere else, unless you pay for airplane tickets (flights from Vientiane only).
+Do your research, and then decide whether it’s worth skipping three days’ worth of other sites in Laos to go there.
+For those of you with more time, I’d say it’s worth it.

 The 4,000 Islands and their attendant waterfalls in far southern Laos are absolutely worth a stop if you’re travelling to or from Cambodia, and also if you’re already in Pakse to do the Bolaven Motorcycle Loop.
-If a very mellow, marijuana-infused riverside vibe is your scene, then you might come here and love it so much that you never leave.
+If a mellow, very social, marijuana-infused riverside vibe with stunning sunsets is your scene, then you might come to Don Det and love it so much that you never leave.
 Many of the bartenders pouring your drinks or preparing your pizzas here are Westerners who did exactly that.
-But if you don’t already have other reasons to come south, it’s a very long detour.
+Or if you want it REALLY quiet and chill with the same beautiful island vibe, then instead of Don Det go to very quiet Don Som island and stay at Don Som Riverside Guesthouse, run by the same people who run the very worthwhile Don Som Project charity.
+Be aware that the travel time to the 4,000 Islands is long if you aren’t already coming to Pakse or Cambodia for other reasons.

 Be careful of outdated guidebooks describing NPAs (national protected areas) where you can still see jungle wildlife.
 During Covid when Laos lost all its tourist revenue, most wildlife were hunted to extinction for food.